Wholesale VoIP call routing — CLI, NCLI & carrier routing for high-volume traffic

 Call routing in real business operations.

-Different industries route differently.
-The routing logic, destinations, and failover paths depend on how your team actually works.
+Different operations route differently.
+The routing logic, destinations, and failover paths depend on how your team actually runs traffic.

 Routing for call centers

-Inbound support routing, campaign-based routing, by country or language, by DID number, to specific queues, failover when a destination is unavailable, outbound route selection for international campaigns.
+Inbound support routing, campaign-based routing, by country or language, by DID number, to specific queues, failover when a destination degrades, outbound route selection for international campaigns.

 VoIP for call centersRouting for B2B sales

-Callback routing to sales teams, local number routing by market, outbound routing by country, CRM-connected flows, routing by sales campaign, call tracking by DID number, failover for important lines.
+Callback routing to sales teams, local number routing by market, outbound route selection by country, CRM-connected flows, routing by sales campaign, call tracking by DID number, failover for important lines.

 VoIP for sales teamsRouting for e-commerce